 Garlicky Shrimp Stir-Fry with Shiitake Mushrooms and Baby Bok Choy

-Last chick excluded (that was me, duh), I have no idea where the aforementioned LCB personalities are today, but there are a handful of American students that I’ve managed to keep up with in real life and/or via social media, and it warms my heart to see the different culinary paths that each of them has taken.
+I have no idea where many of my former LCB classmates are today, but there are a handful of students that I’ve managed to keep up with in real life and/or via social media, and it warms my heart to see the different culinary paths that each of them has taken.
 One of these peeps is Elana Karp, pint-sized chef and culinary instructor turned cookbook author extraordinaire.

 Elana has been the culinary director at the food-delivery company Plated for the past few years, and she, along with her team member Suzanne Dumaine, just released the company’s first cookbook, Plated: Weeknight Dinners, Weekend Feasts, and Everything in Between.